pkgconf/pkgconf/README.md

 ## release tarballs

-Release tarballs are available at <https://distfiles.dereferenced.org/pkgconf/>.
+Release tarballs are available at <https://distfiles.ariadne.space/pkgconf/>.
-Please only use the tarballs from distfiles.dereferenced.org.
+Please only use the tarballs from distfiles.ariadne.space.

 ## contacts